Dootmaan/PFSeg-Full/README.md

 ---

-This is an extension to the PFSeg(https://github.com/Dootmaan/PFSeg) repo.
+This is an extension to the [PFSeg](https://github.com/Dootmaan/PFSeg) repo.
 We investigated the flaws of the original method and proposed three new improvements to solve them.
 The problems includes:

 - The scale-inconsistency introduced in the concatation between LR main input and HR guidance patch.
 - The limitation of central cropping*
-- The underated effects of TFM
+- The underated potential of TFM

-We introduced new multi-scale network structure and designed a clever algorithm for guidance patch searching.
+We introduced new multi-scale network structure and designed a clever algorithm for high-speed guidance patch searching.
 TFM has also been used for achieving a better model generalization ability.

 Details will be released upon paper publication.